AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 2. Implement chat group invitations.
 After a user is invited to join a chat group, the implementation logic varies based on the settings of the user:
-    - If the user requires a group invitation request, the invitor receives the `groupInvitationDidReceive` callback.
+    - If the user requires a group invitation confirmation, the invitor receives the `groupInvitationDidReceive` callback.
 Once the user accepts the request and joins the group, the invitor receives the `groupInvitationDidAccept` callback and all the group members receive the `userDidJoinGroup` callback.
 Otherwise, the invitor receives the `groupInvitationDidDecline` callback.
-    - If the user doesn't require a group invitation request, the invitor receives the `groupInvitationDidAccept` callback.
+    - If the user doesn't require a group invitation confirmation, the invitor receives the `groupInvitationDidAccept` callback.
 In this case, the user automatically accepts the group invitation and receives the `didJoinGroup` callback.
 All the group members receive the `userDidJoinGroup` callback.

 3. Remove chat group members from a chat group.
 The chat group owner and chat group admins can remove chat group members from a chat group, whereas chat group members do not have this privilege.
 Once a group member is removed, this group member receives the `didLeaveGroup` callback and all the other group members receive the `userDidLeaveGroup` callback.